 Belt driven pressure washers are most commonly found on commercial/industrial style jobsites.
 A belt driven pump is ideal for cleaning applications that require more than 20+ hours per week.
 On a belt driven unit, the high-pressure pump spins at a less RPM reducing the heat and vibration, which in turn, minimizes the wear and tear on the internal parts of the pump and leads to longer life.

 If you will be using your pressure washer less than 20 hours a week, a direct drive may be better suited for your application.
 Direct drive units turn about twice the RPM as a belt driven unit.
 These units are usually more compact and easier to transport.
 They are also typically more cost effective.

 Gas Powered Pressure Washers vs Electric Pressure Washers

 Choosing a gas or electric water pressure is completely up to the consumer.
 There are pros and cons to both.
-Electric is safe to use indoors because you don't have harmful fumes, which makes industrial electric pressure washers very useful for industries like food processing.
+Electric is safe to use indoors because you don't have harmful fumes, which makes an industrial electric pressure washer very useful for industries like food processing.
 Electric motors are usually quieter and require less maintenance than a gas engine.
 Also, with an electric motor you do not have to have gas on hand and you do not need to fight the rising cost of fuel prices.
 Check with a Mi-T-M dealer to see if industrial electric power washers are right for your job site needs.

 With a gas pressure washer you have a couple of different choices when selecting an engine.
 Also, gas engines don't require a power cord which in turn allows more portability.